About WorldFirst

 Partner with a sourcing agent: You can also hire a sourcing agent to manage the entire product sourcing process on your behalf.
 They can find suppliers, check product quality, negotiate prices, and manage shipping.

-Banks can be slow when you are sending international payments.
+But banks can be slow when you are sending international payments.
 It can take anywhere between a few days to a week for a foreign remittance to get cleared.
-There is a transaction fee for international transfers, which can vary depending on the type of currency and mode of transfer.
+There is usually a transaction fee for international transfers, which can vary depending on the type of currency and mode of transfer.

 Banks also add their margin to the live currency rates.
 This means you might end up paying high fees even for small transactions.

-Before making any transfer, check your bank’s international transfer fees and ensure you can protect your profit margins.
+Before making any transfer, check your bank’s foreign transaction fee and ensure you can protect your profit margins.
 If you are barely making any profit after paying the product costs, shipping costs, and bank transfer fees, then you may want to look at other alternatives.

 Escrows are offered by limited B2B marketplaces like Alibaba to provide additional protection to international buyers.